 Graded, muted assignments are used in the calculation of students total grades in the instructor's view of the gradebook.
 If your assignments are muted, the Grade Prep Tool will treat them as 0s and adjust every students grade accordingly.
 From students point-of-view their current total grade does not include a muted assignment.
 If you use the Faculty Center Grade Prep tool while an assignment is muted, you run the risk of submitting a final grade that is not the same as the total grade students see in Canvas.

 Recommendation: Make sure to unmute assignments before uploading the Faculty Center file into the Grade Prep tool.

-- Export a CSV spreadsheet of Canvas Grades by clicking Export > Current.
+- Export a CSV spreadsheet of Canvas Grades by clicking Actions > Export.
 The final grade is displayed in the last column of the spreadsheet.
-If your course is utilizing the New Gradebook feature, the CSV is located under Actions > Export.

 Step 3: Faculty Center Export

 For instructions on exporting grades from Faculty Center, please see the Office of the Registrar's Quick Tips PDF.
 The tutorial starts on the second page under "Exporting and Importing a Grade Roster" Follow instructions under the header Exporting & Entering Grades in Excel".